 We discourage parents from accompanying the student to the program’s location to help with move-in.
 This can be disruptive to the program staff and other participants and may prevent your student from getting off to a good start.

-If you hold off your visit until later in the semester, your student would have dealt with culture shock and has already made the transition to life in his or her host city.
-The student will also really relish showing you around and you get the benefit of having a knowledgeable guide to introduce you to the city and country.
+If you hold off your visit until later in the semester, your student can have a chance to work through culture shock and make the transition to life in his or her host city.
+Then, when you do arrive, your student will relish showing you around–and you get the benefit of having a knowledgeable guide to introduce you to the city and country.
 For once, you don’t have to lift a finger!
-You can just sit back and let your traveler to do all the work planning the itinerary!
+You can just sit back and let your traveler to do all the work planning the itinerary.
 You will be proudly introduced to his or her new friends, taken to the group’s favorite local hangout, or given an informative walking tour of the city.
 It will be a very positive experience for you and your student.